junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 ### draft notes

+Cas sending most angels back in time, clear the city of weeping angels, Doctor: "Guess it's solved, more or less" Dean: "More or less?
+What does that mean?
+Will they come back?"
+Doctor: "Technically they can, but if Cas stays here, he can send them back again.
+Probably should call him Guardian Angel of Manhattan now."
+Dean: "But what about Cas?"
+"What about him?"
+"Will he ever come back normal?
+Un-stoned?"
+Doctor: "I'm sorry" Dean: "No" "What do you mean 'no'?"
+"I mean no, if this is the reality, I don't want it, I'm going to bring him back" "I know it's difficult to lose someone..."
+Dean: "No you don't!
+I'm not going to leave him again, not ever again!
+We come here together, we go home together.
+I'm not leaving him in this bloody 40s New York like this.
+I'll do it, whatever it takes.
+I'll save him, whether you like it or not."

 Dean's strongest reason to sacrifice instead of Amy/Rory: You have each other, I have no one now.
 If it doesn't work, try something else, help him, and maybe let my brother know. (give Doctor his phone)

 "To save you, I could do anything." -- Rory/Dean